Turkey accused of defying Syrian border ceasefire | DW | 18.10.2019

 Kurdish fighters must leave

-Thursday's deal requires Kurdish fighters to vacate a swath of border territory inside Syria, which would largely solidify the position Ankara's forces have gained after ten days of fighting.
+Thursday's deal invisions Kurdish fighters to vacate a swath of border territory inside Syria, which would largely solidify the position Ankara's forces have gained after ten days of fighting.

 US President Donald Trump's decision to withdraw American troops from northern Syria fueled Turkey's move.